anuket-project/anuket-specifications/doc/tech/usecases.md

   - **Business Objectives**

-      Monetizing 5G network slicing by providing eMBB Network slice with distributed CDN as a Service providing UHD Streaming Experience, Video Optimization, Caching for Large files, and other Capabilities that can either bundled by the Network Slice offering or implicitly enabled by the operator.
+      Monetizing 5G by provisioning eMBB network slice with distributed CDN as a service, that enables UHD streaming, Video Optimization, caching for large files, and other capabilities that can either bundled by the Network Slice offering or implicitly enabled by the operator.

   - **Targeted Segments**